 The first major grant to the Hammonasset section was $100,000 from Anthem Blue Cross.
 The Long Island Sound License Plate Fund has given $25,000.
 The Guilford Savings Bank, Madison Newcomers Club, the Madison Jaycees, The Garden Club of Madison, and many individuals have also contributed generously to this section.
 We are deeply grateful to all for the support.

 We also thank the staffs of the Connecticut Department of Energy and Environmental Protection and Hammonasset Beach State Park for their abundant assistance and advice as we work our way through the permitting process and across the Park property.

 Volunteer Opportunities in Madison

-Help to PLAN OUR FIRST BIKE SAFETY RODEO.
+Help to PLAN A BIKE SAFETY RODEO.